yli-yasir/health-m-showcase/README.md

 I now keep a rather shallow file structure and separate things according to feature or domain.

-* Some of the Material-UI components felt a bit verbose, this is tradeoff with the high customizability they offer.
+* Some of the Material-UI components felt a bit verbose, this is tradeoff for the high customizability they need to offer.
 I now understand that component libraries are general purpose and I should create my own wrappers around them to make them better suited to my application if it's needed.

 *  Difficulty working with App and some of my components especially in edge cases.
 This is because of insufficient testing.
 I will start using [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/) for testing.
 I will also use [StoryBook](https://storybook.js.org/) to develop components in isolation and tackle edge cases.